-The Group continues to strive to improve the quality of its products and services, and to provide customers and the society with quality products and services by adhering to the principle of sustainable development.
-Support and co-operation of suppliers are essential to the Group's business operations.
-In selection of suppliers, we will take the product quality, delivery, production capacity, compliance and other factors as the evaluation criteria, and only suppliers who meet the criteria will be admitted as our qualified suppliers.
-Moreover, the environmental, health and safety performance of suppliers are taken into consideration in the selection of suppliers by the Group, in which we will give priority to suppliers with ISO quality or environmental management system certifications.
+The Group continuously strives to improve and perfect the quality of its products and services while adhering to the principle of sustainable development, in a hope to provide customers and the society with quality products and services.
+Support from and cooperation of suppliers are essential to the Group's business operations.
+In selection of suppliers, we will take the product quality, delivery performance, production capacity, compliance and other factors as the evaluation criteria, and only suppliers who meet relevant criteria will be admitted as our qualified suppliers.
+Moreover, environmental, health and safety performance of suppliers are also taken into consideration in the selection of suppliers by the Group, in which we will give priority to suppliers with ISO quality or environmental management system certifications.